- Eat 3 meals a day.

 - 4 small cubes of cheese or 2 slices of cheese

-Eat protein-rich foods, at least 3 servings each day.
-Here are ideas for one serving of protein:
+Eat at least 3 servings of protein-rich foods each day.
+Here are ideas for 1 serving of protein:

 - 1 egg